rajtsic/WuFix/README.md

 1. **Download the Script:** Download the script file to your computer.

+2. **Rightclick and unblock** Locate the downloaded script file and right-click on it > choose properties > unblock > ok

-2. **Double-Click to Run:** Locate the downloaded script file and double-click on it.
-The script will automatically request and acquire administrative rights and proceed with optimization tasks.
+3. **Double-Click to Run:** (dont start as admin) Double-click on it.
+The script will automatically request and acquire administrative rights and proceed.